ONLYOFFICE/Kubernetes-Docs-Shards/README.md

 $ kubectl apply -f ./ingressConfigMaps.yaml
 ```

-**The thirt step**, Create PVC.
+**The third step**, Create PVC.
 Make new simple file with content presented below.
 PVC will be used for store ONLYOFFICE Docs static cache.
 Specify the same namespace where the controller is deployed:

 ```yaml
 apiVersion: v1